“Fiat Lux!” rings one of the most famous phrases from ancient literature, arguably of all time.

 A government’s sole right to create money (a right claimed and protected by laws also established by them) gives it a monopoly to control an immensely powerful system that affects the lives of every one of its citizens.

-For citizens of countries where governments have proven a high level of trustworthiness, notably Malta, Denmark, Sweden and Germany, the power commanded by their federal authorities might be unproblematic for the majority.
+For citizens of countries where governments have proven a high level of trustworthiness, most notably Malta, Denmark, Sweden and Germany, the power commanded by their federal authorities might be unproblematic for the majority.

 For the more than 50% of the world’s population that live under authoritarian regimes, on the other hand, fiat currency monopolies often bring insecurity, disruption, institutionalised plundering and even terror to their lives.